 - PREVENT MOLD & BACTERIA: Tired of cleaning splashed water and mold stains around your furry friend’s food and water bowls?
 Not anymore!
 Thanks to the removable, water-resistant, BPA-free silicone mat that covers the top surface of the feeder, you can rest assured, your elegant, 100% natural, MDF-free bamboo pet tray stand will stay perfectly clean and hygienic at all times, without fear of pesky mold growing into the wood structure!

-PandPal Adjustable Raised Dog Bowl is my recommendation for the best-raised dog bowl for German Shepherds.
+The PandPal Adjustable Raised Dog Bowl (link to Amazon) is my recommendation for the best-raised dog bowl for German Shepherds.

 It is very well-made, sturdy and easy to put together.
-I love the design, the design is gorgeous, and the attention to details is superb.
+I love the design, the design is gorgeous, and the attention to detail is superb.

 There are many extra screws and caps to replace the missing pieces if you accidentally lost some of them.